AakashT002/Vrs_server/README.md

 # LP02 - Team M - Backend for Requestor

-This will be the repository for services for LP02 - Team M
+This will be the requestor backend for LP02 - Team M

 The project uses [restify](http://restify.com/) framework as this is **STRICTLY** for services and doesn't serve any static content like Express framework.
 Please talk to us if there is any need to serve HTML content also.